 With a prenup, couples are able to predetermine a financial settlement providing help with financial planning.
 The Supreme Court held that the courts would only overturn manifestly unfair contracts.

 Although it might not seem romantic to think about a potential separation at the start of a relationship, more and more couples are signing a prenuptial agreement to manage their expectations and prevent surprises proactively in case of a divorce.
 Premarital assets, business assets and family inheritances may all be included in the arrangement and can provide both parties with peace of mind.
 Child support, child custody and visitation, however, cannot be arranged before a marriage.

-It is extremely important to ensure you obtain accurate legal advice from our solicitors, who are here to help and guide you through the process so your prenuptial agreement could not be considered manifestly unfair.
+It is extremely important to ensure you obtain accurate legal guidance from our solicitors, who are here to help and guide you through the process so your prenup could not be considered manifestly unfair.